-Something that sets Mr Windscreen apart from many windscreen repair and replacement providers is its membership of AGE (Automotive Glass Europe®), a network of 1550 outlets in 20 countries, which has just announced its first Serbian member.
+Something that sets Mr Windscreen apart from other windscreen repair and replacement providers is our membership of AGE (Automotive Glass Europe®), a network of 1500+ outlets in over 20 countries.

 Mr Windscreen welcomes the recent publication by Thatcham of the UK Insurance Industry Requirements (IIR) for the safe repair of ADAS-equipped vehicles.
 These requirements are demanded by over 30 major insurance companies.

 A windscreen is a windscreen, right?
 It’s there to see through and that’s it, right?
 Wrong.
 For some years now, the humble windscreen has been at the heart of what we call Advanced Driver Assistance Systems (ADAS).
 Safety features such as lane departure warning, adaptive cruise control and collision avoidance all depend on ADAS technology, and, in turn, on that windscreen.

 For most of us, the easing of travel restrictions signals a return to a normal of sorts, and for many that means a return to gain employment for that car which has been in the driveway since early March.
 That in turn will turn our attention to our annual car service which we may have put off over the crisis.

 Like all businesses providing essential services, at Mr Windscreen we are delighted to be able to open our doors again.
 Over the past 2 months our activity has been limited to ensuring emergency services and frontline needs for windscreen replacement and repair were looked after.
 Now we can serve all motorists.